 Queries are routed to a tablet via a VTGate server.

-master - A replica tablet that happens to currently be the MySQL master for its shard.
+primary - A replica tablet that happens to currently be the MySQL primary for its shard.

-replica - A MySQL replica that is eligible to be promoted to master.
+replica - A MySQL replica that is eligible to be promoted to primary.
 Conventionally, these are reserved for serving live, user-facing requests (like from the website’s frontend).

 backup - A tablet that has stopped replication at a consistent snapshot, so it can upload a new backup for its shard.
 After it finishes, it will resume replication and return to its previous type.